This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Your caregiver may need to take a sample of the fluid inside your pleural space for testing.
-You may also need to have blood tests done before the procedure.
-Imaging tests such as chest x-rays, ultrasound, or a computed tomography (CT) scan may be needed.
-Your caregiver may also ask you to have a positron emission tomography (PET) scan or magnetic resonance imaging (MRI).
-Your caregiver may use these tests to guide where he will put your chest tube.
-Ask your caregiver for more information about these tests.
-Write down the date, time, and location of each test.
+- Your healthcare provider may need to take a sample of the fluid inside your pleural space for testing.
+You may need blood tests, chest x-rays, an ultrasound, or a CT scan before your procedure.
+Your healthcare provider may also ask you to have a PET scan or MRI.
+Your healthcare provider may use some of these tests to decide where he will put your chest tube.
+Talk to your healthcare provider about these or other tests you may need.
+Write down the date, time, and location for each test.

 The night before your procedure:

 Ask caregivers about directions for eating and drinking.

 - Ask your caregiver before taking any medicine on the day of your procedure.
 These medicines include insulin, diabetic pills, high blood pressure pills, or heart pills.
 Bring a list of all the medicines you take, or your pill bottles, with you to the hospital.

 - You or a close family member will be asked to sign a legal document called a consent form.
 It gives caregivers permission to do the procedure or surgery.
 It also explains the problems that may happen, and your choices.
 Make sure all your questions are answered before you sign this form.

 - Caregivers may insert an intravenous tube (IV) into your vein.
 A vein in the arm is usually chosen.
 Through the IV tube, you may be given liquids and medicine.